openaplis/ap-mysql/README.md

 Anatomic Pathology - MySQL

-This repository is a set of modules to easily access date in a MySQL server.
+This repository is a set of modules to allow easy access data in a MySQL server.